Sarah is a certified Hatha, Vinyasa, & Kundalini yoga teacher. She is an artist who believes in the importance of living a creative life.

 - Mini alcohol shooters: Just make sure your egg hunters are at least 21!

-- Money: Always the perfect gift for any occasion.
+- Money: It's the perfect gift for any occasion.

 - Condoms: Because protection is important.